Aadarsh17/Aadarsh17/README.md

 - 👋 Hi, I’m @Aadarsh17
-- 👀 I’m interested in ...
+- 👀 I’m interested in Cloud Projects
-- 🌱 I’m recently done BSC.IT
+- 🌱 I’m pusuing M.Sc.IT
-- 📫 How to reach me ...
+- 📫 How to reach me 7020311671

 <!---
 Aadarsh17/Aadarsh17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.